GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/LinearSolvers.rst

 * if ``logLevel >= 1`` and GEOS generates the YAML itself, GEOS logs the full generated YAML in the same delimited format,
 * GEOS emits this hypreDrive input dump once per hypreDrive-using solver during startup, after solver initialization has finalized the effective configuration and before the ``Import fields`` log section,
 * for those solvers, GEOS suppresses the usual GEOS linear-solver parameter table and logs only the hypreDrive YAML block,
-* the hypreDrive YAML does not repeat on later setups.
+* the hypreDrive YAML does not repeat on later setups,
+* when hypreDrive statistics printing is enabled, the destroy-time ``STATISTICS SUMMARY`` banner uses ``general.name`` when present in authoritative YAML, and GEOS labels generated-fallback objects with the owning solver name automatically,
+* internally, GEOS drives hypreDrive through handle-scoped ``system``, ``timestep``, and ``newton`` annotations inside the hypreDrive adapter rather than from the generic physics solver layer.

 This is especially useful when validating a new solver recipe or comparing the generated GEOS configuration with a standalone hypreDrive input file.